wandb/docs/docs/guides/app/features/panels/intro.md

 The **Add all** button appears only if a regular expression match occurs.
 :::

-## Duplicate a panel

-To duplicate a panel:

-1. At the top of the panel, click the `...` menu.
-2. Click **Duplicate**.
-3. If desired, customize the duplicate panel.
-4. If necessary, you can [move the duplicate panel](#move-a-panel).

 ## Manage panels

-### Move a panel

-To move a panel:

-1. Click the `...` menu for the panel.
-2. Click **Move**.
-3. If the workspace generates panels automatically, you must select a new section for the panel.
-If the workspace generates panels manually, you can select a new section or move the panel to the top level of the workspace.

 ### Edit a panel